-One component supporting the CRE strategy relates to formulation of appropriate risk measures at level of the Risk Appetite Statement (RAS).
-For the purposes of measuring climate related transition and physical risk exposure, RBCIS Bank has considered two different dimensions of measures to address RBCIS Bank's business model.
+One component supporting the CRE monitoring relates to formulation of appropriate risk measures at level of the Risk Appetite Statement (RAS).
 For the purpose of CRE risk measurement focusing on transition risk, the Bank has implemented a sector based classification scheme to identify client assets under custody exposed CRE risks.
 This risk measure is in alignment with the EBA's proposal of a Green Asset Ratio (GAR) though measuring essentially client's assets GAR as the Bank itself holds no on-balance sheet positions which would yield a GAR at level of the Bank's assets meaningful.
-This measure is documented together with 2 business continuity related measures, reflecting also on the Bank's exposure to physical climate risk, at level of the risk appetite statement.